- What Are Mutual Funds?

 For beginners, mutual funds provide a hassle-free investment option.
 However, the new investor should be clear about his investment goals and understand the risk associated with various asset classes.

 The better way to start a mutual fund investment would be using SIP.
+Here are the best mutual funds for sip.

 Mutual funds can be redeemed online or offline.
 In online redemption, you need to log into your account and opt for redemption.
 On clicking the redemption button the redemption request will be generated and the funds will be credited to your linked account.